Lesbian, Gay, Bisexual, Transgender, Questioning, Intersex, or Two-Spirit Learning Community

 AIR’s Health and Social Development program works with a range of youth-serving systems and agencies to improve policies, services, and care for lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth.
 Through research and evaluation, we work to improve available services and health and mental health outcomes.
 Applying findings from current research, our strategies promote safety, success, and well-being for LGBTQ youth and their families.
 We also provide training and technical assistance to federal, state, and local agencies in health, behavioral health, public health, education, child welfare, homelessness and housing, and juvenile justice with the goal of strengthening and integrating systems serving LGBTQ youth.

-New!
-The TA Partnership is pleased to share this new tool, adapted from the standards of care in Improving Emotional and Behavioral Outcomes: A Guide for Professionals.
+AIR is pleased to share this strategic planning tool, adapted from the standards of care in Improving Emotional and Behavioral Outcomes: A Guide for Professionals.
 This tool is intended to support your efforts to identify action steps you can take in your organizational (e.g., child welfare agency, school) and community roles to improve services and supports for lesbian, gay, bisexual, and transgender (LGBT) children/youth and their families.

 If you would like to be added to a listserv that receives biweekly updates with national LGBTQ news, resources, events, and research, please contact Jeffrey Poirier, Ph.D., at email@example.com or 202.403.5368.
 Please also contact Dr. Poirier if you are interested in available consultation that AIR can provide, including trainings and technical assistance.
 You can access more information about AIR’s work related to LGBTQ youth at http://www.air.org/page/lgbtq-youth.
 The following are recommended resources to provide safer, more supportive care and services for LGBTQ young people.